Store credit card and major network credit card side by side comparing credit building speed

 The debate over store credit cards vs major network cards comes down to one core question: which product actually moves your credit score?
 Store cards typically carry approval rates that favor thin-file consumers, but their high interest rates and single-retailer utility create real risk.
 According to the Consumer Financial Protection Bureau’s credit card resource center, carrying a balance on a high-APR card is one of the fastest ways to damage a credit profile.

-In July 2025, with credit-building strategy increasingly scrutinized by lenders using alternative data, choosing the right card type matters more than ever.
+With credit-building strategy increasingly scrutinized by lenders using alternative data, choosing the right card type matters more than ever.
+That said, neither option is universally right, and the honest answer depends heavily on where you are starting from and how disciplined you can be with a balance.

 Do Store Credit Cards Actually Report to Credit Bureaus?